eeditiones/tuttle/README.md

 ## Dashboard

 The dashboard can trigger a full deployment or an incremental update.
-Full deployment clones the repository from git and overwrites the database collection.
+Full deployment clones the repository from git and install it as a xar.
 With incremental update only the changes to the database collection are applied.

 ### Lets start

-1) install xar of the data collection
+1) customize the configuration (modules/config.xql)
 2) click on 'full' to trigger a full deployment from git to existdb
 3) now you can update your collection with a click on 'incremental'

+**REMARK: A valid expath-pkg.xml and repo.xml must be present** **REMARK: Only use it with data collections**

 ## API